oks-erm/quiz-time/README.md

 ### Bugs detected:
 - For one of the Android devices, the website was flickering with a whole screen instead of CSS animation.
 I was not able to approach it because I was not able to replicate it on my devices.

 - Sometimes when the orientation alert is displayed, the page, even though it's 100vh, would stick out from under the orientation alert.
-The problem was solved by setting max-height to 100vh and overflow:hidden.
+The problem was solved by setting max-height to 100vh and overflow:hidden for html in the respective media query.

 ## Unit testing